hapax/hapax.github.io/assets/reality.md

 diverting objects, to know their nature better, and learn some of their secrets.

-There's another important lesson here: the pebbles and shells give us hints about the nature of the ocean, since that's where they come from.
+There's another important lesson here.
+The pebbles and shells give us hints about the nature of the ocean, since that's where they come from.
 It might lie undiscovered in all its unfathomable depth before us, but it scatters its clues on the shore.